The print and e-book versions of The 21-day myth will be available from Amazon and elsewhere soon (est. early November 2018)

 - You believe you have no willpower, or self-control.

 Why I wrote The 21 day myth

-This book contains the psychology tools I developed and used to get from university dropout to Ph.D.
-I’ve used them to help others ever since.
-For example:
+This book contains the psychology tools I developed and used to get myself from university dropout to PhD.
+I overcame my procrastination and poor study habits sufficiently to submit a timely, quality PhD thesis.
+I’ve since used these tools to help others change a range of habits.

 ‘SUE’, PART-TIME UNIVERSITY STUDENT, BUSINESS OWNER, WIFE, MOTHER, TAURANGA

 “A+!
 I’m pretty chuffed with that!!!!!
 I am very proud of getting more life balance along with study and getting an amazing result!
 Thank you Rebecca, understanding what was behind my procrastination and self-sabotaging behaviors was like turning the light on.

 I am now able to move forward with confidence (and less fear) knowing that I have an amazing toolkit of learnings and techniques to help keep me on track.
 You’re a star!”

 “Rebecca helped me improve my motivation and study skills when I was sitting my level 1 NCEA exams.
 She really understood my problems with time management and concentration.
 I think what helped most was understanding that I procrastinated because I was scared of failing, not because I was lazy.
 Rebecca showed me how to study more effectively, and I’m pretty sure she helped me get a merit endorsement.
 It was good being less anxious around exam time too.”